abhiramanujan/KissanSevak/README.md

 They can select one or more items from that list and bid for that.
 Once a retailer starts bidding, then all other retailers who uses this app will get a notification about the current bid for an item they have also bidded for or going to bid for.

+28/02/2019 :-
+The backend database has been in a problem and got erased.
+We have used google Firebase to store the data, since it is a realtime database.
+Sorry for this, needs to be updated

 Note :-
   This idea was for a hackathon 4.0 in rajasthan, so this is just a prototype and further updates might not happen depending upon the demand.